grafana/alloy/docs/sources/reference/cli/environment-variables.md

 The `GOGC` environment variable controls the mechanism that triggers Go's garbage collection.
 It represents the garbage collection target percentage.
 A collection is triggered when the ratio of freshly allocated data to live data remaining after the previous collection reaches this percentage.
-The default value if this variable is not provided is 100.
-Setting GOGC=off can also disable garbage collection entirely.
+If you don't provide this variable, GOGC defaults to `100`.
+You can set `GOGC=off` to disable garbage collection.

 Configuring this value in conjunction with `GOMEMLIMIT` can help in situations where {{< param "PRODUCT_NAME" >}} is consuming too much memory.
 Go provides a [very in-depth guide][gc_guide] to understanding `GOGC` and `GOMEMLIMIT`.